The Energy Storage Market

-Low carbon electricity is a central part of tackling climate change.
+Low carbon electricity is a central part in tackling climate change.
 Electricity generation is responsible for about 30 percent of the global greenhouse gas emissions every year.

 The TEXEL battery technology provides a unique possibility to steer away from fossil fuels.
-This new battery technology com-bined with existing solar and wind installations does not only be-come cheaper, but will as well compete with exciting distribution of electricity 24/7/365.
+This new battery technology in combination with existing solar and wind installations does not only be-come cheaper, but will as well compete with exciting distribution of electricity 24/7/365.

 RENEWABLE ENERGY AT A CRITICAL POINT

-Excess supply of solar and wind generated energy in the grid, on sunny, windy days, over powers the electric grid with so much electricity that the price goes negative – in other words, operators of solar and wind plants must pay to get rid of the overproduced electricity.
-It has come to critical point where adding more solar and wind power to the grids does not increase the renewable ener-gy supply without an energy storage solutions along side.
+Excess supply of generated energy by solar and wind in the grid, on sunny, windy days, overpowers the electric grid with so much electricity that the price goes negative – in other words, operators of solar and wind plants must pay to get rid of the overproduced electricity.
+It has come to a critical point where adding more solar and wind power to the grids does not increase the renewable energy supply without an energy storage solution to match it.

-California stands in the forefront as an early adopter of the de-velopment of CO2-free generated electricity with legislation to archive a CO2-free electric grid in California by 2045, and in Los Angeles the goal is to generate 60 percent renewable electricity as CO2-free already by 2025.
+California stands in the forefront as an early adopter of the development of CO2-free generated electricity with legislation to archive a CO2-free electric grid in California by 2045, and in Los Angeles the goal is to generate 60 percent CO2-free renewable electricity already by 2025.

 Among the technologies to make this transformation possible are pumped hydro, compressed air, concentrated solar towers and Lithium-Ion batteries.
-The TEXEL battery technology is not only cost-competitive compared to the other solutions, it is also scala-ble to decentralized grid solutions, microgrids, down to solutions for independent residential.
+The TEXEL battery technology is not only cost-competitive compared to these other solutions, it is also scalable to decentralized grid solutions, microgrids, as well as independent residential.

 LEGISLATION FORCES THE MARKET

-In 2018 Australia was the first country to take a large step by installing a 129MWh Tesla produced Lithium-Ion battery instal-lation, by that time the largest battery park in the world.
-Later that same year Sothern California Edison ordered a 195MWh Lithium-Ion installation to replace a gas plant.
-Germany is as well getting closer to the critical point, and will not be able to install more wind and solar without including an energy storage solu-tion.
+In 2018 Australia was the first country to take a large step by installing a 129MWh Tesla produced Lithium-Ion battery installation, by that time the largest battery park in the world.
+Later that same year Southern California Edison ordered a 195MWh Lithium-Ion installation to replace a gas plant.
+Germany is also getting closer to the same critical point, and will not be able to install more wind and solar without including an energy storage solution.
 This is happening even though Litium-Ion batteries are up to 90% more costly than the TEXEL technology.

 According to Bloomberg New Energy Finance (BNEF) the global energy storage market, excluding pumped hydro, is expected to attract 1.2 trillion dollar in investment from now until 2040.